jdoleary/Spellmasons/docs/old/TasksBackburner.md

+- For updating the app:
+    - How to keep handleSquirrelEvent from aborting the update when it returns??
 - UX: Zoom in is faster than zoom out
 - Balance summoners so they can't summon too much long term
 - could prediction pushs hook into the same function that headless uses to calculate pushes all at once??